olebole/irafdoc/doc/softools.mkmanpage.rst

   <dt><b>module</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='module' Line='module' -->
   <dd>The name of the program to be documented, i.e., the name that will appear at
-  the top of the manual page, and the root name of the <tt>".hlp"</tt> file to be created.
+  the top of the manual page, and the root name of the <span style="font-family: monospace;">".hlp"</span> file to be created.
   </dd>
   </dl>